davidpdrsn/dotfiles/readme.md

 # Installation
 1. Switch to ZSH.

-2. To install run the following commands from a terminal:
+2. Make sure you have Ruby 2.0.0 or greater installed.
+3. Run this from the commandline:

 ```shell
 curl https://raw.github.com/davidpdrsn/dotfiles/master/install.sh | sh